Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 8 min read
+Melasma clinical guidance image Melasma 9 min read

-Eczema guide for ongoing management.
-Eczema (atopic dermatitis) causes dry, itchy, inflamed skin with flares that affect sleep, comfort, and daily activities.
+Melasma guide for ongoing management.
+Melasma causes symmetrical brown-gray facial patches and often worsens with ultraviolet and visible light exposure.
 This article explains medication suitability, side-effect monitoring, and follow-up intervals with practical UK-focused next steps for online dermatologist care.

-Our clinicians prepared this Eczema overview for ongoing management, with a strong focus on medication suitability, side-effect monitoring, and follow-up intervals and realistic next steps.
+Our clinicians prepared this Melasma overview for ongoing management, with a strong focus on medication suitability, side-effect monitoring, and follow-up intervals and realistic next steps.

 A professional plan balances treatment benefit with safety monitoring. safety checks focus on contraindications, pregnancy status, and interaction risk.
-If deterioration is rapid, use urgent care guidance for: widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering.
+If deterioration is rapid, use urgent care guidance for: rapid painful change, bleeding lesion, or atypical irregular pigmented growth.

 • Clinical focus: safety checks focus on contraindications, pregnancy status, and interaction risk.